 I enjoy programming and have picked up a number of programming languages over about 15 years.
 You can check out some of my work and interactions with the coding community on Github.
-In particular, I have a small collection of PHP class libraries that I’ve made to streamline the process of working with databases and mapping using Google Maps.
-These libraries are running an interactive map of UConn’s Arboretum.

 I am a certified instructor for the Software Carpentry and Data Carpentry organizations.
 We specialize in teaching basic scientific programming, data management, and reproducible research skills to scientists and hold workshops all over the world.
 Generally, we cover R, Python, Git, Databases, and the Unix shell as well as a number of ancillary topics.
 Please let me know if you’re interested in hosting a workshop or would like me to teach one.